druidfi/tools/README.md

 ## FAQ

-*Why cannot the makefiles be included from `vendor/druidfi/tools/make`?*
+*Why cannot the makefiles be included with Composer and from `vendor/druidfi/tools/make`?*

 As one of the operations `make clean` will remove the `vendor` folder.